- Class Schedule

 A graduate of Slippery Rock University, Bob started his love for craft beer at Galli Beer Distributing as their Craft and Import Manager.
 He then went on to be the Divisional Sales Manager for Global Brewers Guild before moving on to become a Sales Rep. for Victory Brewing Company.
 Now he has found his home with Dogfish Head as their Regional Sales Manager.
 Bob has also completed the Master of Beer Styles and Evaluation course at Siebel Institute of Technology in Chicago.

 Cooking School Lead, Market District Robinson

-Born and raised in Youngstown, Ohio, Angela enjoyed cooking with both of her parents while growing up.
-In 2003, she attended Pittsburgh's Le Cordon Bleu Pennsylvania Culinary Institute, after which she worked at Nemacolin Woodland's five-star, five-diamond restaurants, Aqueous and Lautrec.
-Angela comes to us from Lidia's Italy, located in the Strip District.
-She lives with her husband, who is also a chef and their pot-bellied pig Truffle.
+Born and raised in Youngstown, Ohio, Angela grew up enjoying cooking with both of her parents.
+In 2003, she attended Pittsburgh’s Le Cordon Bleu Pennsylvania Culinary Institute, after which she worked at Nemacolin Woodland’s five-star, five diamond restaurants, Aqueous and Lautrec.
+Angela comes to us from Lidia’s, located in the Strip District.
+She lives with her husband, who is also a chef, and their pot-bellied pig, Truffle.

 Cooking School Chef, Market District Robinson

 Traveling as a young child from the Rockies to Pittsburgh, Alex grew up in the Green Mountain State cooking with real ingredients and baking pies every Sunday morning.
 Supporting farm-fresh, local ingredients and focusing on organic foods, she believes everything is better from scratch — simple food to be enjoyed around the table like Mother Nature intended.